The opam manual

 See x-env-path-rewrite: for path portability of environment variables on Windows.

-• extra-files: [ [ <string> <checksum> ] ... ]: optionally lists the files below files/ with their checksums.
-Used internally for integrity verifications.
+• extra-files: [ [ <string> <checksum> ] ... ]: lists the files below files/ with their checksums.
+Used internally for integrity verification.
+Before opam 2.3, listing files in this field was optional, but since opam 2.3 all files must be listed in this field or they will not be copied from the files/ directory.

 • pin-depends: [ [ <package> <URL> ] ... ]: this field has no effect on the package repository, but is useful for in-source specification of development packages.
 When source-pinning the package, either through opam pin or opam install <DIR>, opam will prompt to pin every specified <package> to the associated <URL>.
 There are two important limitations: